 Workers’ Compensation Insurance

-An employee who is injured while on duty is required to report the accident to his or her supervisor.
-At that point the employee is to complete an Accident Report (1101-A).
-All employee accidents are to be reported to Human Resources within three working days of the incident.
-You may do so through e-mail at email@example.com, or by phone to 532-6277 or 532-1873.
-Workers’ Compensation insurance is provided through the State Self-Insurance Fund.
+If, at any time, an employee of Kansas State University is injured at work or due to employment they are required to report the incident to their supervisor.
+At that point the employee's supervisor or HCS Liaison should work with the employee to complete an Accident Report (1101-A).
+All employee accidents are to be reported to Human Capital Services within three working days of the incident by emailing the accident report to firstname.lastname@example.org.
+Workers' Compensation insurance is provided through the State Self-Insurance Fund.

 When Eligible: Employee is eligible the first day of employment.